arh-eu/gds-java-sdk/README.md

 You might want to read the hex part from the [EVENT command](#event-command) to understand why and how we use these in the attachments.

-The hex values for a string can be retrieved via the `hu.arh.gds.message.util.Utils` class, by a `static` method with a signature of `String stringToUTF8Hex(String)`.
+The hex values for a string can be retrieved via the `hu.arheu.gds.message.util.Utils` class, by a `static` method with a signature of `String stringToUTF8Hex(String)`.

 #### INSERT
 ```java